AntoRin/dipress/README.md

 > Create an express server using TypeScript decorators.

-Use the @ApplicationServer decorator for your main server class, and get your express server initialized behind the scenes.
+Use the @ApplicationServer decorator for your main server class, and have your express server initialized behind the scenes.
 Following that, you can use an @RestController class decorator to initialize API routes (if it is the same class as your main application server, make sure @RestController comes second), and each method in that class can be an API endpoint, considering which of the available method decorators like @GET, @POST, @PUT, etc., you use.

 ## Decorators